RealJavascriptKid/react-editor/README.md

+# DISCLAIMER - THIS IS EXTENSION OF ORIGINAL REPOSITORY BY layerhub.io.
+SINCE ORIGINAL REPO NO LONGER EXISTS I HAVE ADDED THIS.
+ALL CREDIT GOES TO layerhub.io

 # Design Editor

 If you are worrying about something like a designer tool, such as graphic editor, presentation editor, video editor, etc. Layerhub is a perfect choice for you.